Actively Learning Halfspaces without Synthetic Data: Exact Learning

 \paragraph{Case 1:} Suppose there exists $x \in B \cap R$.
 Then we query this point to obtain $\ell(x)$.
-If $\ell(x) = 1$, then we satisfy item (a) of \Cref{clm:red-blue}.
-Otherwise, we satisfy item (b) of \Cref{clm:red-blue}.
-In either case we are guaranteed to find some $i \neq i^{\ast}$ and so we satisfy item (1) of the lemma.
-This case uses $1$ query.
+If $\ell(x) = 1$, then we satisfy item (a) of \Clm{clm:red-blue}.
+Otherwise, we satisfy item (b) of \Clm{clm:red-blue}.
+Either way, we are guaranteed to find some $i \neq i^{\ast}$ and so we satisfy item (1) of the lemma.
+This uses $1$ query.

 (Refer to \Fig{red-blue}.)
 Thus, we may now assume that $B \cap R = \emptyset$, and in particular we have $Z = B \sqcup P \sqcup R$.
-We now define the blue and red "boundary points" of $\sigma_i$ as
+We now define the blue and red ``boundary points" of $\sigma_i$ as